Lichtso/UnikernelExperiments/README.md

     - SD-Card

+## What is different

+There are some similarities to other unikernels like [IncludeOS](https://github.com/hioa-cs/IncludeOS) in terms of:
+- security
+- latency / realtime
+- speed
+- energy consumption
+- memory used

+But this project does not aim to be POSIX or UNIX compatible, instead it is absolutely minimalistic.

-## Use Cases
+## Example Use Cases

-- Educational
+- Education
-- Experimental Development
+- Experimental development
-- Zero overhead: High speed / low latency
+- Internet of Things